News

 2025-10-27 Two Bronze Awards at the 2025 Epson International Pano Awards

 I am pleased to share that two of my panoramic photographs, “Altiplano Alchemy” and “Anvil Alight”, have received Bronze Awards at the 2025 Epson International Pano Awards.
-The 2025 edition brought together 3423 entries from 895 photographers across 92 countries, so it is a special privilege to see these images recognised among such a wide field of work.
+The 2025 edition brought together 3423 entries from 895 photographers across 92 countries, so it is a special privilege to see these images recognized among such a wide field of work.

 “Altiplano Alchemy” was created in Bolivia’s Eduardo Avaroa Andean Fauna National Reserve, a place of thin air, mineral plains and distant volcanoes.
 At that altitude, every simple action becomes slower and more deliberate.
-The challenge was to stay with the landscape long enough for its subtle shifts to reveal themselves, and to find a composition that holds both the severity of the environment and its quiet, alchemical play of colour.
+The challenge was to stay with the landscape long enough for its subtle shifts to reveal themselves, and to find a composition that holds both the severity of the environment and its quiet, alchemical play of color.

 “Anvil Alight” was made on the Great Plains near Boone, Colorado, under a sky slowly gathering into a storm.
 In that open country, the horizon feels endless, yet everything is in motion as the weather builds.
 The difficulty lay in reading the pace of the storm and waiting for the brief instant when the shape of the cloud, the light on the land and the stillness of the foreground found a shared balance.